chinhuang007/onnx-dojo/lab_git/git_handson.md

 1. Create a pull request
     - In a browser, go to https://github.com/chinhuang007/onnx-dojo and click “compare & pull request” button for your branch
     - You could add more detailed message, screen shots, links to issues and other PRs.
-Lets add a person mention so he/she will get an email notification for the change.
+Let's add a person mention so he/she will get an email notification for the change.
     - Type ‘@chinhuang007 Check this out” in the text field.
     - Click “Create pull request” button.
     - Verify: The pull request is created.
 Notification is sent to the person you specified earlier.
 If there is Continuous Integration (CI) configured for the repo, CI tasks will be run (not in this example).